 There are around 600 employers who are unable to file online (either for religious reasons or disability) and are unable to claim for the scheme online who HMRC are supporting through their usual Assisted Digital channels.

 Claims will be audited retrospectively and HMRC may contact employers - including by phone - to request further information about claims or any misleading information.
-Abuse of the scheme will be taken seriously by HMRC and HMRC will either withhold payments or seek to recover payments made outside the terms of the scheme at a later date if there is evidence of abuse.
+Abuse of the scheme will be taken seriously by HMRC and HMRC can either withhold payments or seek to recover payments made outside the terms of the scheme at a later date if there is evidence of abuse.

 Mark I claims